 “Itin’s is a rare and exciting artistry indeed…poised, pure, and ravishing in its range of colour, Itin’s playing is a prime example of a superb technique put at the service of an inquiring and imaginative mind.”
 (Daily Telegraph, London)

 During the 2015-2016 he will be releasing his newest recording of the complete Debussy Preludes on vinyl and high definition audio.
-His Princeton recital in July 2015 will also be released as a state of the art high definition recording of the live performance.
+His Princeton recital in July 2015 will also be released as a state-of-the-art high definition recording of the live performance.
 It features beloved works of Rachmaninov and Scriabin.
-Itin’s 2 “Russian Marathon” concerts at the Miami International Piano Festival captured his historic recording of all 24 Preludes of Rachmaninov, and Prokofiev’s 7th and 8th Sonatas performed in one single day.
-His other recordings include Beethoven’s 2nd Piano Concerto with the Jerusalem Camerata on the JDR label and Prokofiev’s 6th Sonata with Mussorgsky’s Pictures at an Exhibition on VAI.
+Itin’s DVD of the “Russian Marathon” concerts at the Miami International Piano Festival was also recorded live, in one day and included, all 24 Preludes of Rachmaninov, and Prokofiev’s 7th and 8th Sonatas.
+Other recordings include Beethoven’s 2nd Piano Concerto with the Jerusalem Camerata on the JDR label, and Prokofiev’s 6th Sonata with Mussorgsky’s Pictures at an Exhibition on VAI.

-Mr. Itin is a much sought after teacher giving regular master classes in Japan, Russia, Princeton, Miami, and New York.
+Mr. Itin is also a much sought after teacher giving regular master classes throughout Japan, in Princeton, Miami, and New York.
 His students include winners of top prizes in international competitions, and highest awards at the most competitive conservatories of the US and Japan.

 Ilya Itin is a recipient of support of Patrons of Exceptional Artists and is in the Piano Faculty of the Miami International Piano Festival Academy since 2015.